vishwakftw/CS5560-PMML/README.md

 ### Week - 2
 + Maximum Likelihood Estimation, Covariances and Correlation.
 Exercises from Kevin Murphy, _Machine Learning: A Probabilistic Perspective_.

+### Week -3
++ Implementation of a Multivariate Gaussian Regression model and inference from data